 Thank you for your interest in nursing at Clatsop Community College.
-Clatsop offers an Associate Degree in Nursing with a four-term Practical Nursing Certificate option.
+Clatsop offers an Associate of Applied Science Degree in Nursing.
 Enrollment is limited and you must apply for admission.
 If accepted, you will begin nursing classes fall term.
 Applications are evaluated on a point scale that is based on grade point average, course work completed, residency, previous degrees, and a proctored essay.

 ASSOCIATE DEGREE NURSING (ADN-RN program): After successfully completing the two-year ADN program, you will receive an Associate of Applied Science - Nursing Degree and are eligible to take the licensing exam for registered nursing (RN).
 Registered nurses are caring and use knowledge, skills, and problem-solving abilities to help individuals, families, and groups with health needs.
 RNs plan, care, and work with people to help them become healthier or to regain health after illness or surgery.
 Nurses teach health practices to clients and other health care providers, and frequently supervise the work of nursing assistants and practical nurses.
 RNs also administer medications and perform treatments for patients.
 Nurses work in a variety of settings, including hospitals and long-term care, schools, industry, clinics, and patients' homes.

-RE-ENTRY OR ADVANCED PLACEMENT ADMISSION: Students applying for either re-entry or advanced placement must first schedule a meeting with Laurie Choate, Dean of Nursing, Allied Health, and Education.
+RE-ENTRY OR ADVANCED PLACEMENT ADMISSION: Students applying for either re-entry or advanced placement must first schedule a meeting with Allison Sansom, Director of Nursing and Allied Health.
 A student may enter the nursing program after NUR 101 under one of two categories:

 RE-ENTRY: A student who withdraws from the Clatsop CC nursing program after NUR 101 has one opportunity to re-enter the program.
 A student is eligible for re-entry if she/he: